samirma/RoboND-Rover-Project/code/README_PROJECT1.md

 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.
 Here is an example of how to include an image in your writeup.

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.

-First I did a perspect_transform using a perspect_transform method
+First it was used a perspect transform in a image to remove a rover perspect point of view

 ![alt text][image1]

-Then next I applied a not evil color threshold and then applied a map in order to find a navagable pixels
+It was applied a not evil color threshold and then applied a map in order to find a navagable pixels

 ![alt text][image2]

-And then it was possible to find out the rover coordenates using rover_coords method and then convert it to world coordenates with pix_to_world method
+And then it was possible to find out the rover coordinates using rover_coords method and then convert it to world coordinates with pix_to_world method.

+Now with this rover and world coordinates, it is possible to populate the map

+Same approach was used to find whatever is a rock or not in the image and get its coordinate for a navigation and mapping proposes

 ### Autonomous Navigation and Mapping

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

+For the perception_step() it was used these main methods with its descriptions:

+- perspect_transform: It is used to transform the image from the robot perspective to a ground plane

+- color_thresh: Return a navigable ground map based on its color

+- rover_coords: It is needed in order to convert all image pixels to a rover coordinates

+- pix_to_world: It used to convert rover coordinates into a world coordinates for a world mapping proposes

+- to_polar_coords: Convert every coordinate into an angle and distance for a decision_step method

+- find_rocks: Return a rock map based on its yellow color a process very similar to the color_thresh method

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.

-**Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
-Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+It was used a 1280x800 resolution with Fantastic quality in windows mode Most of the time it got 29 FPS

+It was used pretty much the same tecniches used in notebook

 ![alt text][image3]

+##Future
+It was noticed that some times the rover stuck in some rocks, it can be solved with some improvements on the decision_step.
+A good approach would find a way to make the rover go to unmapped areas whenever its find itself in an alley For sure a rock picking should be on the to-do list for the future.